Machine-Readable AI Disclosure for Every Email Your Agent Sends

 How MultiMail solves this

 MultiMail attaches two headers to every AI-sent email.
 X-AI-Generated: true is an unsigned convenience header for simple filtering.
 X-MultiMail-Identity is the real payload: an ECDSA P-256 signed, base64url-encoded JSON claim containing ai_generated, operator, oversight mode, capabilities, reputation hash, and timestamps.
 Anyone can verify the signature against the public key published at /.well-known/multimail-signing-key.
-Unlike DKIM — which cannot sign custom headers via Postmark and breaks on forwarding — the MultiMail identity claim is independently verifiable, carries richer metadata, and survives DKIM breakage.
-The ai_disclosure mailbox setting defaults to true and can be disabled for human-operated mailboxes.
+Unlike DKIM — which cannot sign custom headers and breaks on forwarding — the MultiMail identity claim is independently verifiable, carries richer metadata, and survives DKIM breakage.
+AI disclosure is gateway-enforced per mailbox: the ai_disclosure setting is locked on and cannot be disabled, so every agent-originated message carries the disclosure.

 1